Sitefinity/Sitefinity-CLI/README.md

   You can download a prebuild version for some operating systems from the [release assets](https://github.com/Sitefinity/Sitefinity-CLI/releases).
 Extract the archive to a folder of your choice and add this folder to the ```PATH``` system variable.

+  To use or build the CLI, you need to install the corresponding version of the [.NET Core SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 ## Build the app yourself

   To build the application for your OS, enter the following command from the project root folder: